Buffalo police shoving incident

 On June 4, 2020, amid the George Floyd protests in New York state, police officers from the Buffalo Police Department pushed 75-year-old Martin Gugino during a confrontation in Buffalo's Niagara Square, causing him to fall to the ground which left him bleeding from the ear.
 Gugino was seriously injured, sustaining a brain injury, and was still unable to walk nearly two weeks later.
 He was hospitalized for nearly four weeks.

 Two Buffalo police officers were charged with felony assault in connection with the incident; they pleaded not guilty.
 Governor Andrew Cuomo and Senator Chuck Schumer condemned police conduct in the incident.
 President Donald Trump spread false and unfounded conspiracy theories about Gugino in his response to the incident on Twitter.
 On February 11, 2021, Erie County district attorney John Flynn announced that a grand jury had dismissed the charges against the officers.

 Martin Gugino

-Martin Gugino, born October 15, 1944, is an American peace activist associated with the Catholic Worker Movement.
+Martin Gugino (October 15, 1944 – March 9, 2026) was an American peace activist associated with the Catholic Worker Movement.
 He worked with the Western New York Peace Center after his retirement, and was also interested in other political issues like Guantánamo Bay and climate change.
-He is a native of Buffalo but worked later in Cleveland as a computer technician.
-He resides in Amherst, a suburb of Buffalo.
+He was a native of Buffalo but spent most of his working life in Cleveland, where he "specialized in creating computer databases."
+At the time of the shoving incident, he resided in Amherst, a suburb of Buffalo.

+Gugino died on March 9, 2026, at the age of 81.
+He was residing in Tampa, Florida at the time.